WOLFRIEND/skeleton-mammoth/README.md

 Skeleton Mammoth - a powerful JavaScript library designed to enhance user experience by displaying UI skeleton loaders, also known as placeholders.
 It allows you to simulate the layout or elements of a website while data is being loaded in the background.
-With a multitude of advantages, "Skeleton Mammoth" takes your website's visual appeal to the next level.
+With a multitude of advantages, Skeleton Mammoth takes your website's visual appeal to the next level.

 ### Advantages.
-- **Class based**: Simply apply the appropriate classes to the elements you wish to display the skeleton on, and let "Skeleton Mammoth" do the rest.
+- **Class based**: Simply apply the appropriate classes to the elements you wish to display the skeleton on, and let Skeleton Mammoth do the rest.
   No complex code or modifications required.
-- **Versatile and Reusable**: Enjoy the flexibility of "Skeleton Mammoth" with seamlessly integration without the need to develop new components or major structural changes.
+- **Versatile and Reusable**: Enjoy the flexibility of Skeleton Mammoth with seamlessly integration without the need to develop new components or major structural changes.
-  By inheriting layouts from default styles, "Skeleton Mammoth" customize them with their own styles.
+  By inheriting layouts from default styles, Skeleton Mammoth customize them with their own styles.
 - **Configuration Flexibility**: Tailor the behavior of the library to suit your preferences with ease.
   The library provides a configuration object that allows you to adjust the settings according to your requirements.
-- **Light and Dark Theme Support**: With built-in support for both light and dark themes, "Skeleton Mammoth" automatically detects the user's color scheme, or allows you to manually configure it to align perfectly with your website's aesthetic.
+- **Light and Dark Theme Support**: With built-in support for both light and dark themes, Skeleton Mammoth automatically detects the user's color scheme, or allows you to manually configure it to align perfectly with your website's aesthetic.
 - **Animation Support**: Elevate your website's dynamism with animation support.
-  "Skeleton Mammoth" detects the user's reduced motion or animations setting and adjusts accordingly.
+  Skeleton Mammoth detects the user's reduced motion or animations setting and adjusts accordingly.
   Nevertheless, it allows you to manually configure the animation preferences.
 - **Lightweight and Dependencies-Free**: The library has been developed with a focus on efficiency without compromising functionality.
 It's free from unnecessary external dependencies in order to optimize performance.